VirgileDjimgou/Realtime-Mobility-on-Demand/README.md

+The purpose of this project is to specify software requirements of the Real-time and Autonome Online Moto-Taxi / Taxi Booking in specifically Region (Sud-Asia, Africa or Sud-America).
+It is intended to be a complete specification of what functionality the system provides.

-### Get the entire project [HERE](https://market.ionicframework.com/starters/taxi-booking-app-similar-to-uber-and-taxify-contains-user-app-driver-app-and-a-web-admin-) .
+### .
 This includes passenger app, driver app and web admin dashboard.

 ### *With Firebase serveless cloud realtime database.
 ### *Stripe Payment included.